 No person shall intentionally make, turn in, or report a false alarm of fire, false request for police, ambulance assistance or aid, or abet in the commission of such act.

 In order to limit the number of false alarms in the city, the Police Department will track false alarms.
 If a false alarm occurs at your residence, a False Alarm Notice will be left in a conspicuous area.
-For the third and each subsequent false alarm that occurs at the same premises within any 12-month period, a fine shall be assessed in the amount of $150.
+For the third and each subsequent false alarm that occurs at the same premises within a permit year may be assessed against an alarm user as follows:

 A false alarm is any activation of a signal from a burglar or fire alarm system which elicits a response from the Police or Fire-Rescue Department when there is no emergency or actual/threatened criminal activity.
 This definition includes, without being limited, to: any burglar alarm system activated as a result of weather, negligence, accident, mechanical failure, electrical failure, electrical surge, signals activated intentionally in non-emergency situations, and signals activated where the actual cause of such activation is unknown.